What time is church?

 What should I wear?

-When you arrive, you’ll probably see our minister dressed in the traditional surplice of the Church of England, but there’s no need to worry about what you’ll wear.
+When you arrive, you’ll probably see our minister dressed up and ready to lead the service, but there’s no need to worry about what you’ll wear.
 There is no dress code and everyone is welcome.

 Are you contemporary or traditional?